sweirich/lambda-n-ways/doc/Lambda-Calculus-Quickly.md

 Contributions
 --------------

-1. A library of various implmentations and variations of the untyped lambda calculus.
+1. A library of binding implmentations and variations of the untyped lambda calculus.

 In this project, we limit ourselves to *pure* implementations, i.e. those that can instantiate the general skeleton above.
 This means that some approaches are off-limits; we cannot, say, represent variables by pointers to their binding locations, relying on the properties of heap layout to ensure that the barandregt variable convention is maintained.
 Working in Haskell, we cannot even observe the sharing in our data structures, so we'll have to think about that externally (and carefully).

 The advantage of this constraint is that it keeps us closer to implementations that we can implement and verify in a proof assistant like Agda or Coq.
 Because Haskell allows nontermination, we can't be sure that a Haskell definition can be ported over to Coq/Agda directly (and the termination arguments for substitution are often subtle!).
 However, nontermination is the only effect that we have to worry about so perhaps this work can lead to faster implementations within proof assistants.